Wheaton College Men's Glee Club

-The Wheaton College Men's Glee Club is an all-male glee club (or choir), at Wheaton College in Wheaton, Illinois currently conducted by Dr. Jerry Blackstone.
+The Wheaton College Men's Glee Club is an all-male glee club (or choir) at Wheaton College in Wheaton, Illinois, currently conducted by Dr. Annika Stucky.

 Founded in 1907, the Men's Glee Club has maintained a long tradition of traditions under its three founding pillars: veritas, integritas, and fraternitas.
-The group is composed of around 60 men who hail from many different areas of study and many different parts of the world.
+The group is composed of around 40 men who hail from many different areas of study and many different parts of the world.
 They perform a wide range of sacred and secular repertoire, from the traditional MGC processional "Rise Up, O Men of God!" to the Scottish folk song "Loch Lomond."